Remove Broadband Remove Digital Divide Remove Libraries Remove Online Learning

 The Hechinger Report

 Pandemic-era lockdowns put an unmistakable spotlight on digital equity — particularly for K-12 students.
-But nowhere is the digital divide larger than in the Black rural South.
-In some cases, attacking costs most effectively may require public ownership of broadband networks.
+But nowhere is the digital divide larger than in the Black rural South. billion for a $30-per-month broadband subsidy for low-income Americans, and we stand to make gains in both access and affordability.

 article thumbnail